-- 3.8.1 Transport operators shall: - a) Test a statistically valid sample of their safety-critical workers for drugs and alcohol every year; - b) Use a statistically valid method for the selection of candidates for random testing; and - c) Minimise the length of warning to the selected candidates. - d) Have safeguards in place so the testing activity does not compromise operational safety.
+- 3.8.1 Transport operators shall: - a) Test a sample of their safety-critical workers for drugs and alcohol every year; - b) Use a statistically valid method for the selection of candidates for random testing; - c) Minimise the length of warning to the selected candidates; and - d) Have safeguards in place so the testing activity does not compromise operational safety.

-G 3.8.2 The TWA states that the responsible operator (or employer) is guilty of an offence if a person who performs safety-critical tasks is unfit to carry out their work due to drugs or alcohol unless the operator (or employer) exercises all due diligence to prevent it.
-The purpose of unannounced random testing is to deter staff who perform safety-critical tasks from drug use and alcohol misuse while performing their duties.
-It is an

-- effective means to remove staff engaged in such use from performing safety-critical tasks.
+G 3.8.2 The TWA states that a person who performs safety-critical tasks is guilty of an offence if they are unfit to carry out their work through drinks or drugs.
+In addition, the responsible operator (or employer) is guilty of an offence unless the operator (or employer) exercises all due diligence to prevent it.
+The purpose of unannounced random testing is to deter staff who perform safety-critical tasks from drug use and alcohol misuse while performing their duties and thus avoid committing an offence.
+Therefore, it is an effective means to remove staff engaged in such use from performing safety-critical tasks.

-Testing a statistically valid sample size of staff who perform safety-critical tasks help. - G 3.8.3 Testing a statistically valid sample size of staff who perform safety-critical tasks helps transport operators get insights into drugs and alcohol use that represent the population of safety-critical workers.
-It also helps identify which drugs are of greater use and concern. - G 3.8.4 Using a statistically valid method for selecting candidates ensures that each staff member who performs safety-critical tasks has an equal chance of being tested each time a selection is made. - G 3.8.5 The length of the warning is as short as possible to maximise the effectiveness of the test.
+- G 3.8.3 Testing a sample of staff who perform safety-critical tasks helps transport operators get insights into drugs and alcohol use that represent the population of safety-critical workers.
+It also helps identify which drugs are of greater use and concern. - G 3.8.4 Using a statistically valid method for selecting candidates ensures that each staff member who performs safety-critical tasks has an equal chance of being tested each time a selection is made. - G 3.8.5 The length of the warning is as short as possible to maximise the test's effectiveness in detecting any alcohol or drugs that may have been present at the time the employee was selected for testing.

-- G 3.8.6 A statistically valid sample means a random sample of staff that is large enough to be able to confidently draw conclusions about the effectiveness of the drug and alcohol policy.
-For example, the mandated random testing rate for drugs is between 25 % and 50 % in transport sectors in the United States. - G 3.8.7 It is good practice to document, apply consistently and communicate with staff the criteria used to select candidates for random testing. - G 3.8.8 A statistically valid method for selecting candidates can be a random-number table or a computer-based random number generator. - G 3.8.9 Where testing cannot be at the workplace, the person to be tested will likely be informed through notice of a change to rostered duties and be asked to attend a testing site elsewhere.
+- G 3.8.6 It is good practice for transport operators to choose a sample size of staff who perform safety-critical tasks that is as a minimum 5% and large enough to confidently draw conclusions about the effectiveness of their drug and alcohol policy.
+This is to deter staff who perform safety-critical tasks from drug use and alcohol misuse while performing their duties. - G 3.8.7 It is good practice to document, apply consistently and communicate with staff the criteria used to select candidates for random testing. - G 3.8.8 A statistically valid method for selecting candidates can be a random-number table or a computer-based random number generator.
+When a candidate is not available for testing (for example, absent due to sickness, annual leave, parental leave, secondment, or jury service), the transport operator can: - a) Take the test when the individual is next available; or - b) Choose another random candidate as a replacement. - G 3.8.9 Where testing cannot be at the workplace, the employee will likely be informed through notice of a change to rostered duties and be asked to attend a testing site elsewhere.
+That way, no employee is excused from testing because of operational difficulties.